Kiranks200/videography_portfolio/README.md

-# test_portfolio
+## Frontend design of a photography portfolio with dynamic variations using HTML,CSS and JAVASCRIPT .
-Frontend design of a photography portfolio with dynamic variations using HTML,CSS and JAVASCRIPT
+## Learning about layouts and viewports size manipulation.